roaked/roaked.github.io/content/_index.md

 On the product R&D side, I quantify uncertainty and design probabilistic decision-support systems, embedding agentic architectures directly into enterprise ecosystems like SAP, Atlassian, Microsoft, etc.

 Working in heavily regulated sectors, adhering to responsible AI and compliance to the EU AI Act is essential.
 To navigate the fast-moving regulatory landscape (and its foundation to GDPR), I built a GraphRAG solution that automates compliance verification.
-Feel free to reach out if you would like to know more!
+Reach out if you'd like to know more!

 In parallel, my goal is also about democratizing AI internally.
-By leading cross-functional AI initiatives, I deliver intelligent internal tooling that directly transforms workflows across teams from Engineering & Maintenance to HR, and Customer Service.
+By leading cross-functional AI initiatives, I deliver internal tooling across teams from Engineering & Maintenance to HR, and Customer Service.

 I was previously affiliated with the [Center of Intelligent Systems](https://csi.idmec.tecnico.ulisboa.pt/) at the [Technical University of Lisbon](https://tecnico.ulisboa.pt/en/) and the [Institute of Materials Science](https://www.tugraz.at/institute/imat/home) at the [Technical University of Graz](https://www.tugraz.at/en/home).